1 2 3 4

 For my "popular science" articles in magazines & newspapers, and books, please see Writing

-A brief history of exploring the deep ocean
+A not-so-brief history of exploring the deep ocean

 A timeline of events, from ancient Greece to modern day - and spanning discoveries in deep-sea biology, developments in diving technology, and other threads - to trace some of the whens, hows, and whys of exploring the deep... (more)